Fee Guide

 Whilst you are waiting to be assessed:

-- If you have had trauma, part of your tooth or even the whole tooth may break off or fall out.
-Try to save the fractured part.
-If the whole tooth has come out (with its root), only handle the tooth by the crown – do not touch the root.
-Do not wash or overhandle the tooth.
-Place it in a cup of milk and book an appointment as soon as you can.
+If the whole tooth has come out, with its root, handle the tooth only by the crown – do not touch the root.
+Avoid washing or overhandling the tooth.
+Place it in a cup of milk and book an appointment as soon as possible.
 Time is of the essence in these cases.